k2view-academy/K2View-Academy/academy/Training_Level_1/05_LU_Enhancements/03_LU_Enhancements_Functions_flow.md

 ### Enrichment functions

-To work directly on the data in the LU tables, AFTER they have been populated, you will need to use enrichment functions.
-These functions have specific properties and features as you will discover by reading the following articles:
+Use enrichment functions to work directly on the data in the LU tables, AFTER they have been populated.
+Enrichment functions have specific properties and features as you will discover by reading the following articles:

 - [Enrichment function Overview](/articles/10_enrichment_function/01_enrichment_function_overview.md)
 - [Root functions & Enrichment functions differences](/articles/10_enrichment_function/02_enrichment_vs_root_func_comparison_analysis.md)